Xre0uS/KiD/README.md

 ## Delivering the payload
 Kali will be our attacking machine since it offers a wide range of tools, and we will be using the meterpreter framework to control the victim machine.

 To deliver the payload, we chose to use a 2-stage payload, with the first stage being a powershell script ```.ps1``` file, this will give us better control of the attack steps, and reduce the length of commands needed to be entered to the victim's computer.
+Digispark will contain the keystrokes to start the attack, we first open a hidden powershell window, then download and run the ```.ps1``` file in memory, the source code of Digispark keystrokes can be found under ```final/digispark.cpp```.
+If we want to have remote access to the victim's machine, an admin powershell is needed.
+The steps will be laid out in the following sections.

 The first stage of the payload can be foun under ```final/1.ps1```, the script downloads the ```.exe``` file that we made earlier and run it, which can be found under ```final/0.exe```. the payload then deletes the ```.exe``` file after it has be run as to not leave any evidece.
 ![alt text](resources/powershell_script.png)

 We also need to migrate the process once the meterpreter shell opens so that the payload can be deleted by the powershell script, this can be done automatically using a ```.rc``` script in Kali.
 The script can be found under ```final/auto_migrate.rc```.
 To simplify the steps of preparing the reverse handlder in Kali, another ```.rc``` script can be used, which can be found under ```final/kid_msf_auto.rc```, this script also calls the auto migrate script so both steps can be done at once.
 ![alt text](resources/msf_auto_script.png)

+Finally, in Kali, install and start apache servce, the place ```0.exe``` and ```1.exe``` under ```/var/www/html```

 ## Antivirus evasion